mdn/mdn/README.md

-# Mozilla Developer Network (MDN) on Github
+# MDN Web Docs on Github

-Welcome to the mdn repository!
-This is a meta repository containing information, procedures, and resources related to all the repos inside the MDN organization — the Mozilla Developer Network's home on GitHub for demos, data, and other resources.
+Welcome to the ``mdn`` repository!
+This meta repository contains information, procedures, and resources related to all the repos inside the [MDN organization](https://github.com/mdn) — [MDN Web Doc](https://developer.mozilla.org)'s home on GitHub for code, data, and other resources.

 ## Adding a new project

-The MDN organization on GitHub is home to data stores used for various MDN projects, as well as for sample code, tools, and other projects that are useful to web developers as well as people documenting the open web.
+The [MDN organization on GitHub](https://github.com/mdn) is home to data stores used for various MDN projects, as well as for sample code, tools, and other projects that are useful to web developers as well as people documenting the open web.
 We encourage contributions to existing projects, as well as the contribution of new projects that help us further our mission to teach web development.

 ### Structure of the MDN organization on GitHub